termi-official/Thunderbolt.jl/docs/src/index.md

 ## Getting started

-If you are new to the Thunderbolt project, then it is suggested to start with the tutorials section before tackling more complex problems.
+If you are new to the Thunderbolt project, it is suggested to start with the tutorials section before tackling more complex problems.

-More information coming soon...

 !!! todo
     We should provide a template for computational studies, possibly via DrWatson.jl ([DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl)?), to guide users towards best practices for computational studies.